shahzaib-s-warraich/shahzaib-s-warraich.github.io/content/apologies.md

 author: '[Matthew Finlayson](index.html)'
 ---

-I often encounter junior peers who apologize unnecessarily.
+Here is something I wish someone told me earlier in my career: only apologize when an apology is truly necessary.
-An unnecessary apology when there was no wrongdoing is an insecure bid for affirmation and encouragement, which can feel awkward for the receiver.
+An apology when there was no wrongdoing can look like an insecure bid for affirmation and encouragement, which is awkward for the receiver.
 It's a bit like fishing for compliments.

 I see this a lot in emails, especially in cold emails.
 If you are cold-emailing someone, don't apologize.
-If they didn't like your email you don't owe them an apology.
+You don't owe them an apology.
-They chose to read it.
 Instead, thank them for their time.
 If they don't read it, they won't be thanked for their time.